 There is Wi-fi available at the main complex

 -Preparing food for and feeding the animals

 -Preparing and giving bottles

 -Cleaning enclosures and facilities

 -Off-loading incoming food for the animals

 -Taking the monkeys and baboons to the river

 Caring for animals is a 24/7 job.
 The animals are totally dependant on volunteers for food, water, a clean environment and general care.
 There are no set days off, but volunteers do get an afternoon off per week, Saturdays and Sundays are considered resting days, provided that all of the essential chores have been completed and the animals are fed.
 Weekends are also earmarked specifically for excursions.
 There are opportunities for excursions which depend on amount of volunteers able to stay and look after the animals.
 Also, volunteers will be permitted to go to town twice per week as long as there are enough people to stay behind and look after the animals.

 Accommodations are dorm-style.
-You will be provided with a bed, pillow, sheets, duvet and mosquito net.
+You will be provided with a bed, pillow, sheets, duvet.
 Dorms are padlocked and are to remain locked during working hours.
 There are outdoor shower facilities with hot water, and flush toilet facilities.

 Breakfast normally includes toast, porridge or oats, cereal, juice, coffee, plus condiments.
 On occasion eggs, bacon, muffins, yogurt.